Educational Effectiveness at Columbia Theological Seminary

 In a survey of faculty who served as advisors on final DMin and DEdMin projects, 87% rated the projects that they read as “having demonstrated methods of pastoral research necessary for mature pastoral leadership” to a great degree.

 Another measure of student achievement and educational effectiveness is the rate of graduation of students.
-Below is a chart for all programs except the ThD for entering classes beginning with 2007.
+Below is a chart for all programs for entering classes beginning with 2008.
+These statistics reflect completions through May 2014.

 Going full-time, a student might expect to graduate from the program in the following number of years: